7Ji/orangepi5-rkloader/README.md

 The downloaded images are compressed with gzip, and you'll need to decompress them before using them.

-As of writing (2023-12-04), the mainline images boot fine but could not reboot properly.
-If you're using the SBCs for headless servers, then I would recommend the vendor variant.

 ## Image Layout
 The FIP images with vendor u-boot are all 4MiB without compression, and the FIP images with mainline u-boot are all 17MiB without compression.
 They should be stored at the beginning of your SPI/SD/eMMC, without offset.